bawkee/SqlBinder/README.md

 **It isn't an ORM solution** - instead, it is DBMS-independent, SQL-centric **templating engine**.
 All it does is it removes the hassle of writing code that generates SQLs and bind variables .
 It does *not* generate the entire SQL itself, it transforms an existing SQL template instead.

-**It is more than just an 'SQL builder'** as it has a high degree of composability and is aimed at writing more complex queries.
+**It isn't 'SQL builder'** due to its high degree of composability, it is aimed at writing more complex queries.
 It isn't a swiss army knife either, it can be elegantly used alongside other popular tools such as Dapper, Dapper.Contrib, PetaPoco and others.

 [![NuGet](https://img.shields.io/nuget/v/SqlBinder.svg)](https://www.nuget.org/packages/SqlBinder/)